laneboyerre/meshtastic_chat_desktop/README.md

 # Meshtastic Chat Desktop Server

-Attention: This version is under development Meshtastic Chat Desktop Server is a desktop/server application designed for Meshtastic device users who want to send and receive messages using their Meshtastic device via their desktop.
+Attention: This version is under development!

+Meshtastic Chat Desktop Server is a desktop/server application designed for Meshtastic device users who want to send and receive messages using their Meshtastic device via their desktop.
 The application supports Windows, Linux, and Raspberry Pi.

 To run :